Wednesday, January 9, 2008

 Boston.
-Bad Will Hunting is a young lad who constantly fights, drinks and steals, but even though he doesn't have parents he is incredibly intelligent which enables him to solve complicated tasks from chemistry and biology.
-Since her works as a janitor at the MIT, he one day solves a complicated formula and gains the attention of the professor Lambeau who believes he is a genius.
-He sends him to psychiatrist Sean hoping he will find discipline and inner peace.
-Will finds a girlfriend, Skylar, but she goes to study in California while his friend Chuck goes instead of him for a job interview.
+Bad Will Hunting is a 20-year old orphan who constantly fights, drinks and causes mischief, but is incredibly intelligent which enables him to solve complicated math equations.
+Since he works as a janitor at the MIT, he one day solves a complicated formula and gains the attention of the Professor Lambeau who believes he is a genius.
+He sends Will to psychiatrist Sean hoping the lad will find discipline and inner peace.
+Will finds a girlfriend, Skylar, but she goes to study in California while his friend Chuck encourages him to not waste his genius on doing ordinary job as a construction worker.
 Will leaves to reunite with Skylar.